iammatthias-archive/.com-HarpJS/README.md

 ## To Do

+- [X] Images are now in an Amazon S3 bucket with Cloudfront.
-- [ ] Divorce image assets from site, move to Cloudinary/some image cdn
+- [ ] Most the rest of the assets folder to the bucket.

 ### About